airbytehq/airbyte/docs/contributing-to-airbyte/tutorials/building-a-java-destination.md

 We recommend the following ways of iterating on your connector as you're making changes:

-1. Test-driven development in Java
+* Test-driven development (TDD) in Java
-2. Test-driven development using Airbyte's Acceptance Tests
+* Test-driven development (TDD) using Airbyte's Acceptance Tests
-3. Directly running the docker image
+* Directly running the docker image

 **Test-driven development in Java**
 This should feel like a standard flow for a Java developer: you make some code changes then run java tests against them.
 You can do this directly in your IDE, but you can also run all unit tests via Gradle by running the command to build the connector: